 Comstock Couloir, Rogers Pass BC

 In year five of Cody Townsend’s “The Fifty Project,” we’re showcasing his lines and route descriptions in onX Backcountry.
-Go deeper on The Fifty Project and get the beta from Cody on how he plans, executes, and, conquers these fifty descents.
+Go deeper on The Fifty Project and get the beta from Cody on how he plans, executes, and, accomplishes these fifty descents.

 Go Behind The Line with “Mapping The Fifty”